jbtary/Whales_Machine_Learning/DetectionTransformer/Readme.md

-# Detection of Bryde's whale calls using EQTransformer
+# Detection of Bryde's whale calls using retrained EQTransformer

 To be updated